chapel-lang/chapel/doc/rst/technotes/libraries.rst

 default (e.g.  not OSx), you will need to set the environment variable ``CHPL_LIB_PIC`` to ``pic`` and perform a ``make`` command from ``$CHPL_HOME``.
-This will cause the Chapel runtime and third-party libraries to be built with position independent code, which Python requires.
+This will cause the Chapel runtime and third-party libraries to be built with position independent code, which Python interoperability requires.
 Note that position independent code will likely encounter some performance degradation as opposed to normal Chapel code.
 For this reason, we recommend only using ``CHPL_LIB_PIC=pic`` when position independent code is required (e.g. when calling Chapel code from Python).